 Besides being more memorable, educational videos have one more significant advantage, they don’t have to stay in the waiting room.
 Even the best educational posters are made for the waiting room only, and once the patient leaves, the engagement stops.

 With a medical educational video, physicians can send them to patients using email or whatever the patient’s preferred communication channel is.
 One and the same video can be reused across different touchpoints, for maximum effect.

 The universal tip for creating patient education videos for the waiting room

 In order for patients to understand the content of the video and remember the information, there is one key prerequisite.
 The script has to be broken down and presented in a language that patients can easily understand.
 While some medical terms are necessary, ensure that the whole of the script is easily understandable for laymen and not just medical professionals.

 Creating patient education videos for the waiting room is hard

-Which is why you don’t have to do it on your own.
-There are many elements that go into creating a great patient education video, including the script, the animation and the voiceover.
+This is why you don’t have to do it on your own.
+There are many elements that go into creating a great patient education video, including the script, the animation, and the voiceover.

-At BlueNovius, we realize the value these videos can have for patients, physicians and pharma companies.
-This is why we created MedExplainer – a medical explainer video solution that allows you to explain a disease, diagnosis or treatment in just 90 seconds.
+At BlueNovius, we realize the value these videos can have for patients, physicians, and pharma companies.
+This is why we created MedExplainer – a medical explainer video solution that allows you to explain disease, diagnosis, or treatment in just 90 seconds.

 To find out how you can benefit from using a MedExplainer, book a free demo with us today.